steeeeps/tableMetadata2doc/README.md

 # tableMetadata2doc
-convert database table metadata to document,such as doc,excel,pdf
+convert database table metadata to document tools , depends on JDBC and Apache POI ,now support excel file only.